dsirotkin256/libzhl/README.md

 ## LIMITATIONS OF THIS LIBRARY

-This library is not designed to provide a safe or reliable means of calculating dive plans or managing gas mixtures for scuba/technical diving.
+This library is not designed to provide a safe or reliable means of calculating dive plans or managing gas mixtures for underwater diving.
 The calculations and algorithms used in this library are based on simplified models and assumptions that may not accurately reflect the complexities of real-world diving scenarios.

 ## USER RESPONSIBILITY

-By using this library, you acknowledge that you understand the risks associated with scuba/technical diving and that you are responsible for ensuring your own safety and the safety of others.
+By using this library, you acknowledge that you understand the risks associated with underwater diving and that you are responsible for ensuring your own safety and the safety of others.
 You also acknowledge that you have read and understood the warnings and disclaimers provided in this document.

 ## NO WARRANTY OR LIABILITY

-The authors and maintainers of this library disclaim any warranty or liability for damages or injuries resulting from the use of this library for scuba/technical diving.
+The authors and maintainers of this library disclaim any warranty or liability for damages or injuries resulting from the use of this library for underwater diving.
 By using this library, you release and hold harmless the authors and maintainers of this library from any claims or liabilities arising from the use of this library.

 ## RECOMMENDATIONS

-If you are a scuba/technical diver, we strongly recommend that you use a reputable and safety-tested dive planning software or consult with a qualified diving professional to ensure your safety and the safety of others.
+If you are a underwater diver, we strongly recommend that you use a reputable and safety-tested dive planning software or consult with a qualified diving professional to ensure your safety and the safety of others.

 ## ACKNOWLEDGMENT

-By using this library, you acknowledge that you have read and understood the warnings and disclaimers provided in this document and that you are aware of the risks associated with scuba/technical diving.
+By using this library, you acknowledge that you have read and understood the warnings and disclaimers provided in this document and that you are aware of the risks associated with underwater diving.